 Mids: The midrange is superb, the vocals are well-focused, clean and clear.
-If you love the vocals, listen to HD Audio or play some some Jazz music from Chaka Khan, Tony Bennett, Diana Krall etc on Hi-Fi music streaming.
-These in-ear will keep up the pace with noticeable separation of instruments playing from left to right and vice versa.
+If you love the vocals, listen to HD Audio or play some Jazz music from Chaka Khan, Tony Bennett, Diana Krall etc on Hi-Fi music streaming.
+This in-ear will keep up the pace with noticeable separation of instruments playing from left to right and vice versa.

 Highs: The highs are in their balance and pretty tame in style.
 One thing to notice about the treble and bass, it blends nicely behind while the mids are pushed in front.

 Fit: It fits perfectly onto my ears.
 You need to push the in-ear into the ear canal, adjust the memory wire and let it hold tight to your ears properly.
 There is no need to worry about it falling out as it is over-the-ear which hold firm onto your ear.
 These M6 Pro in-ear monitors are great for activities including outdoor, DJ-ing, rock band jamming sessions and even listening to the best dance music during a workout at the gym.

 How To Wear M6 Pro Musician’s In-Ears Monitors

 Comfort: For some reason, the over-the-ear memory wire will cause a little pain behind the earlobe after some long hour wearing it, but that might be just me adjusting the wire too tight.
 The M6 Pro also can be worn on the front or the back so it won’t interrupt with your activities.